nilcons/crypto-key-derivation/README.md

 knowing any of the secrets.
 This can be used to gather balances without having the ability to spend them (e.g. webshop).

+Math warning: anyone who has the extended public key, and just ONE (non-extended, normal) secret key, can calculate all the secret keys in the whole hierarcy (up and down and sideways), until a hardening boundary is met.

 The standard notation of a path in the tree is like this:
 "m/44'/0'/0'/1/3".
 Here we generating the root from a seed and then taking the path of: harden 44 -> harden 0 -> harden 0 -> non-harden 1